-What’s a better way to ring in fall in the PNW than embracing it?
-And of course, that means a few autumn hikes near Seattle should be in the cards.
-You can take in breathtaking views, stretch your legs and grab some pics for your feed.
+What’s a better way to ring in fall in the PNW than with some hikes?
+You can take in breathtaking views, stretch your legs and enjoy some fresh, unadulterated air.
 Best of all, these spots are all within an hour or two of Seattle.

 Here are 10 easy autumn hikes with amazing views near Seattle.